Economic Research

 least starting to adjust to the new scenario.
 So what changes can be expected on the insurance markets?

-Although Solvency II is a strictly EU project, it is likely enhance the trend to international convergence
+Although Solvency II is a strictly EU project, it is likely enhance the trend to international convergenceof supervisory systems and methods in the insurance sector.
+That improves the chances of

 an international level playing field, taking insurance markets further down the road to global integration.

 Generally speaking, insurers will have to come to terms with higher capital requirements.
-The risk-adjusted
+The risk-adjustedallocation of expensive capital will become an increasingly important factor of success.

 The winners will be those insurance companies that succeed in building up company-wide integrated